caspark/maven-nailed/README.md

 Currently is built with Maven 3.0.5, but should be relatively trivial to make it switchable to other versions (pull requests welcome!)

-Forked from [nigelzor's maven-nailgun](https://github.com/nigelzor/maven-nailgun) (many thanks!)
+See also [mvnsh](https://github.com/jdillon/mvnsh), but the approach in this project doesn't replace your shell.

-Similar to [mvnsh](https://github.com/jdillon/mvnsh), but uses [nailgun](http://martiansoftware.com/nailgun/) to run Maven in the background rather than replacing your shell.
+Forked from [nigelzor's maven-nailgun](https://github.com/nigelzor/maven-nailgun) (many thanks!) to add packaging and tests.

 Prereqs:
 --------